lubaninondo/project3/README.md

 A registered user can use the username and password to login

-1. Correct username and password results in the user logging in and directed to the home page
+1. Correct username and password results in the user loging in and directed to the home page

 2. Using an unregistered username results in failure to login and a message saying username does not exist appearing

 3.Wrong password results in failure to log in and a wrong password message appearing

-## **Add Task**
+## **Add Recipe**

   Click New task, then fill form and submit.
-New recipe will be created and will be directed to the home page
+New recipe will be created and will be directed to the recipes page.

+  Trying to add recipe without login in leads to one being redirected to the login page.

+  The admin can add recipe in mongodb under collections

  ## **Editing**

   Click on the edit button in front of the recipe created by the user, change any information in any variable and update task.
-Recipe     will be updated and user will be redirected to home page
+Recipe     will be updated and user will be redirected to recipe page

+  The admin can edit recipes under the recipes collection in mongodb.
+After editing the admin can click update.
+The record will be updated

-  ## **Delete Task**
+  ## **Delete Recipe**

-   Click on the Del button in front of the recipe created by the user, Delete the task and the user will be redirected to home page
+   Click on the Del button in front of the recipe created by the user, Delete the task and the user will be redirected to recipe page

+   The admin can delete a recipe in mongodb by choosing a recipe in mongo collections under recipes collection.
+Click the bin icon and      click.
+The recipe will be flagged to be deleted.
+Confirm deleting by deleting.

    ## **Responsiveness**

    The website was tested and respond to devices of different sizes using Chrome Developer tools.
 Right click in the website, click on      inspect.
 Adjust size of screen and see how it responds to different devices.
+The website was also tested using a mobile phone Samsung    A10

+   ## **Delete Users**

+   The admin can delete users by selecting the users collection in Mongodb.
+Select the user and delete the records in database.

 # **Deployment**